-- 2.90 We will fully fund individuals aged 19 and over on the day they start their ESOL learning aim where they are unemployed, up to and including level 2.
-GM devolved flexibilities can be applied for individuals prevented from looking for employment and / or unemployed and not claiming benefits (subject to any specific exclusions arising as a result of wider UK central government policy see para 2.14 above). - 2.91 We will co-fund all other individuals aged 19 and over on the day they start their ESOL learning aim, up to and including level 2.
-Where residents are employed, the low wage flexibility will apply if the criteria are met, as outlined in paragraphs 2.35 and 2.36. - 2.92 GMCA is striving to reduce how often residents are assessed for ESOL provision, and the duplication of ESOL waiting lists, therefore require all providers offering ESOL provision to fully participate in the GM ESOL Advice Service within the local authority areas that they operate and contribute to the assessment and referral service onto ESOL provision.
-This will support and continue to assist in the development of the service, allowing for the management of one waiting list in each local authority area.

-2.93 Providers offering ESOL qualifications may need to deliver additional learning to individual residents that incurs additional cost above the qualification rate.
-You can access information on this in the Adult Education Budget: Funding rates and formula 2023 to 2024 guidance.
+- 2.72 We will fully fund individuals aged 19 and over on the day they start their ESOL learning aim where they are unemployed, economically inactive or earning below the earnings threshold, up to and including level 2.
+GM devolved flexibilities can be applied for individuals prevented from looking for employment and / or unemployed and not claiming benefits (subject to any specific exclusions arising as a result of wider UK central government policy - see para 2.14 above). - 2.73 We will co-fund all other individuals aged 19 and over who are employed or self-employed and earning above the earnings threshold on the day they start their ESOL learning aim, up to and including level 2. - 2.74 GMCA is striving to reduce how often residents are assessed for ESOL provision, and the duplication of ESOL waiting lists, therefore require all providers offering ESOL provision to fully participate in the GM ESOL Advice Service within the local authority areas that they operate and contribute to the assessment and referral service onto ESOL provision.
+This will support and continue to assist in the development of the service, allowing for the management of one waiting list in each local authority area. - 2.75 Providers offering ESOL qualifications may need to deliver additional learning to individual residents that incurs additional cost above the qualification rate.
+You can access information on this in the DfE funded adult skills fund: funding rates and formula 2025 to 2026.